 Want to read this on your Kindle?
 You can get Content Creation: State of the Art 2024 from Amazon.

 You can also click the link below to download the free, 24-page PDF.
-You'll need to be a subscriber to access it, so if you don't see a PDF link here, sign up for my newsletter already!
+You'll need to be a subscriber to access it, so if you don't see a PDF link directly below this, sign up for my newsletter for instant access.
 (It's free!)